MayunaGupta/FitnessMap/README_Alphafold.md

-Running Alphafold 2 to predict protein-protein interactions for top gene pairs The following scripts need to be run in order:
+Running Alphafold 2 to predict protein-protein interactions for top gene pairs.

+The following scripts need to be run in order:
 1. 250601_Get_protein_sequences_for_gene_pairs.ipynb
 2. 250601_AlphaFold2_Protein_Interactions.ipynb